 Management is responsible for the other information.
-The other information included in the SEC Form 20-IS (Definitive information Engineery) CEC form 17-A and Annual Report for the year ended December 31, 2016, and formation statements and our auditor's report thereon.
-The SEC Form 20-IS (Definitive Information Statement), SEC Form 17-A and Annual Report for the year ended Sec Sec 31, 2016 are expected to be made available to us after the date of this auditor's report.
+The other information comprises the information included in the SEC Form 20-IS (Definitive Information Statement), SEC Form 17-A and Annual Report for the year ended December 31, 2016, but does not include the consolidated and parent company financial statements and our auditor's report thereon.
+The SEC Form 20-IS (Definitive Information Statement), SEC Form 17-A and Annual Report for the year ended December 31, 2016 are expected to be made available to us after the date of this auditor's report.